HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 Modernization has been identified as a Ministry goal.
 To achieve this, business units are embarking on  difficult change initiatives that are tied to culture shifts within their organizations.
 It won’t happen overnight.
 Readiness to adopt new systems and approaches requires a plan.
 A key element of the plan is based on having the capabilities and capacity to deliver solutions that end-users value.
 The [BC DevExchange](https://bcdevexchange.org/){:target="_blank"} is an incubator for the promotion of  innovation.

 ### User Story:
-As a member of the business unit executive, I need to have a knowledgeable team capable of delivering a digitally enabled product that meets the needs of our discerning users.
+As a member of the business unit executive, I need to have a knowledgeable team that is capable of delivering a digitally enabled product that meets the needs of our discerning users.

 ### Context:
 Taking a solution that is nearing its end of life, identifying business scenarios (through client engagement) pinpoints the need for teams that can propose, design, and deliver solutions that will modernize the business unit’s product portfolio for the digital government era.

 ### Scenario:
 Develop organization capabilities that allow teams to solve difficult business problems.
 Co-locate in the lab environment where teams can reside (physically or virtually).
-Get exposure to resident experts who have experience and knowledge in delivering solutions, based on agile methodologies, utilizing open source software on modern, cloud-ready platforms.
+Get exposure to resident experts who have experience and knowledge in delivering solutions, based on Agile methodologies, utilizing open source software on modern, cloud-ready platforms.

 ### Solution:
--	Obtain executive sponsorship and commitment to form a dedicated team to [learn](https://bcdevexchange.org/learning){:target="_blank"}, experiment and create a viable solution in the BC Dev Exchange lab environment capable of being transitioned to and  supported by the IMB
+-	Obtain executive sponsorship and commitment to form a dedicated team to [learn](https://bcdevexchange.org/learning){:target="_blank"}, experiment, and create a viable solution in the BC Dev Exchange lab environment capable of being transitioned to, and supported by, the IMB
 -	Start the conversation with the [IMB Strategic planning team](/CITZ-IMB-playbook/imb-patterns#ministry-imb-imit-strategic-planning-pattern)

 <br>